 The challenge: You must ensure that you identified all privileged documents possible in order to avoid producing privileged documents and giving them to opposing counsel.

-Assumption: You've already identified a set of privileged documents as well as a set of responsive documents.
+Assumption: You've already identified a set of privileged documents.

 Solution: Find similar documents